 The paradox of choice explains that consumers nowadays experience a lot of stress because of all the choices they can make.
-One example why this stress is caused, is that people often – after they made a choice – begin to reconsider the trade-off of that decision in terms of missed opportunities.
+One example of why this stress is caused is that people often – after they made a choice – begin to reconsider the trade-off of that decision in terms of missed opportunities.
 “Is the movie that I’m watching now giving me the satisfaction that I’m looking for?
 With one click, I can still switch to that other one.”
 This reconsideration in return will affect the amount of satisfaction we experience from the decision.
 From a neuromarketing perspective, the brain will not focus on what it has, but on what it does not have.

 A sweet spot

 Does the whole idea of a paradox mean that the best thing to do is give no choice at all?
 No. Schwartz discovered a so-called sweet spot in the paradox of choice: the point where the number of choices is most effective on our subjective well being2.
 To give you an idea, here’s a visual display of the paradox of choice and the sweet spot.

 Applying this knowledge to consumer choice, research indeed shows that a larger assortment of products like jam, chocolate or even pension plans results in less motivation to actually buy the product3.
 The trick is now to find that sweet-spot: where you offer not too little, but also not too much.

 It’s interesting to know whether this paradox also applies to online marketing, webshops and websites.
 You would expect that online shopping would be able to ‘handle more options’ because of the filters you can apply.
 If you’re looking for a particular product – e.g. a blue pair of leather shoes – you can use these filters to narrow down the enormous amount of choices that a webshop like eBay has to offer.

 According to tech startup Bestmatch, this is indeed the case4.
 They argue that as an online retailer, reducing the number of choices you offer will have three positive outcomes for the customer:

 - making the process of buying a product less stressful